Andrew-Philpott/super-galactic-calculator/README.md

   * Input: Create person with age of 20 and call convertAgeToMarsYears
   * Output: return 10.64

+* _Spec: The application should be able to return a persons age in jupiter equivalent years._
+  * Input: Create person with age of 20 and call convertAgeToJupiterYears
+  * Output: return 1.69

 ## Setup/Installation Requirements
 _Clone this repository._
 _npm install_